Joadevy/js-algorithms/README.md

 - 'Guia Lotes' contains a complete exercise using all of the previous 'guias'.
 - 'Guia cadenas' is for exercises about arrays simulating the string behavior.
 - 'Guia matrices' is for some tests with matrices in js.

+* js dalto course:
-- 'js dalto' contains exercises with different things of js.
+- 'js dalto' contains exercises for learning javascript by the base of the language.